gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-23-league-players
+Added the ability to see the list of the players in the league and to edit a player.

+Need this to set the player's phone number to be able to receive text messages.

 ## step-22-seating
 Seating now working calling server API.